SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

    - The bottom graph: The actual cost, predicted trajectory cost (mean of future predicted cost) and its uncertainty.
 Note that the uncertainty of the trajectory cost can be        used to identify times where the future is uncertain for the model.

 - 3d visualizations that shows the Gaussian processes model and points in memory.
-     In this plot, each of the graphs on the top line represents the variation in status as a function of the state of the inputs and actions.
-The indices represented in the axis name represent either states or actions.
-Action indices are higher than the state indices.
+     In this plot, each of the graphs on the top line represents the variation of states for the next step as a function of the current states and actions.
+The indices represented in the xy axis name represent either states or actions.
 For example, the input with index 3 represent the action for the pendulum.
+Action indices are defined as higher than the state indices.
      The axes of the 3d graph are chosen to represent the two inputs (state or action) with the smallest lengthscales in the gaussian process for the predicted state variation, so that the x-y axes may be different for each graph.
 The graphs on the bottom line represent the predicted uncertainty, and the points are the prediction errors.
      The points stored in the memory of the Gaussian process model are shown in green, and the points that are not stored in black.